 - 1. Complete the 60 required curriculum units with a GPA of 3.3 in all coursework. - 2.
 Complete all units within a seven (7) year time span from date of entry. - 3.
 Complete a comprehensive exam. - 4.
-Fulfill all financial requirements. - 5.
-File an application for intent to graduate with the school office 6 weeks prior to graduation to certify that all graduation requirements have been met. - 6.
-Orally defend and submit an approved dissertation - 7.
+File an application for intent to graduate with the school office 6 weeks prior to graduation to certify that all graduation requirements have been met. - 5.
+Orally defend and submit an approved dissertation - 6.
 Submit the required copies of the bilingual dissertation.